rbsdcom/MODBUS-Zabbix/README.md

 ## Contributing

-If you wish to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING file of this repository.
+If you wish to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING file of this repository or send e-mail: rogerio@rogeriobatista.com.

 ## Support